Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Unique Aspects of Texas's Public Works System

-• Local Wage Determination by Public Body: Unlike many states that rely on a central state agency to determine prevailing wage rates, Texas allows local governmental entities (cities, counties, school districts, etc.) to set their own prevailing wage rates for public works projects.
-These rates must reflect wages paid for similar work in the same locality, but there is no standardized statewide schedule.
+• Local Wage Determination by Public Body: Unlike many states that rely on a central state agency, Texas allows each public body, including cities, counties, and school districts, to set its own prevailing wage rates for public works projects.
+There is no standardized statewide rate schedule.

 Relevant Resources